 Heat Map, Automatic Data Optimization and ILM with Oracle Database

 Information Lifecycle Management (ILM) is the practice of applying policies for the effective management of information throughout its useful life.
 ILM includes every phase of a “row” from its beginning to its end, and consists of the policies, processes, practices, and tools used to align the business value of information with the most appropriate and cost effective IT infrastructure from the time information is conceived through its final disposition.
 In Oracle Database 12c, Automatic Data Optimization (ADO) can be used to create policies, and automate actions based on those policies, to implement your ILM strategy.
 ADO utilizes the usage statistics collected by Heat Map, and depending on your ILM requirements, may also require the use of Partitioning, Advanced Row Compression, and Hybrid Columnar Compression.
-Oracle Database 12c Release 2 (12.2), the latest generation of the world’s most popular database, is now available in the Oracle Cloud.
+Oracle Database 12c Release 2 (12.2) is available in the cloud, with Oracle Cloud at Customer, and on-premises.

 Heat Map is an Oracle Database 12c feature that stores system-generated data usage statistics at the block and segment levels – information that can be used to automate the compression and movement of data in order to reduce storage costs, improve performance and optimize Oracle Database storage.
 Heat Map, used in conjunction with Automatic Data Optimization, can automate compression and storage tiering policies based on the actual usage of the data.
 Segment level Heat Map tracks the time of last modification and access of tables and partitions.
 Row level Heat Map tracks modification times for individual rows (aggregated to the block level).
 The statistics collected can be used to define compression and storage policies which will be automatically maintained throughout the lifecycle of the data.
 Heat Map skips internal access done for system tasks -- automatically excluding Stats Gathering, DDLs or Table Redefinitions.